nshaibu/volnux/_sources/tutorials/events.rst.txt

 .. code-block:: python

-   from nexus import ExecutorInitializerConfig, EventBase from nexus.executors import ThreadPoolExecutor
+   from volnux import ExecutorInitializerConfig, EventBase from volnux.executors import ThreadPoolExecutor

    # Configuring an executor with specific settings
    config = ExecutorInitializerConfig(